 What is the NOC Assembly?

-Once again in 2018 we bring together senior representatives from NOCs and their partners to meet and discuss the unique opportunities available as NOCs undergo the most profound transformation in their history.
+Over 24 – 25 September we brought together senior representatives from NOCs and their partners to meet and discuss the unique opportunities available as NOCs undergo the most profound transformation in their history.

 How will NOCs survive, adapt, and thrive in a post-peak demand O&G world?
 What models are they adopting to meet the requirements of a low carbon future?
 How is their relationship with IOCs, capital and investment, and the world, changing?

-The O&G Council has worked with NOCs on every continent for nearly a decade.
-This year we welcome speakers and attendees from NOCs and IOCs all over the world including:
+The O&G Council has worked with NOCs on every continent for nearly a decade. in 2018 we welcomed speakers and attendees from NOCs and IOCs all over the world including:

 Please contact Amy Miller for more information.